 Axial compressors are unique and have limited functionality.
 They are used in aircraft engines and in large air separation plants.

 ● Centrifugal Compressors

 Centrifugal or radial compressors work by bringing air into the center throughout a rotating impeller.
 It is, later on, pushed forward through centrifugal or outward force.

 The flow of air in centrifugal compressors is slowed down by using a diffuser.
 In this way, more kinetic energy is generated.

-The electric high-speed motors are more likely used for these kinds of compressors.
-One of the most common types is the HVAC Systems.
+Electric high-speed motors are more likely used for these kinds of compressors.
+One of the most common types is the HVAC system.